swunderly/2ship2harkinian-Android/README.md

 - Restores save compatibility with newer upstream 2 Ship 2 Harkinian saves.
 - Adds upstream cheat and enhancement features that were missing from the Android port.
-- Adds modifier button support for speed modifier controls.
+- Adds modifier button support
-- Fixes the Android Zora Link movement crash caused by TLUT handling in the renderer.
+- Adds support for speed modifier controls.
 - Reduces the Android menu scale so the settings menus are easier to navigate.
 - Builds arm64 release APKs with Android-focused settings.